Home > Alumni >

 PHOEBE HARTLEY (Switch): Hartley made her directing debut with her 2006 short THE KING, while the 2011 Screen Australia Raw Nerve-funded SWITCH screened in festivals in Sao Paulo, Berlin and Vietnam.
 She has also directed documentaries, TVCs and music video and she has completed directing internships on Network Ten’s NEIGHBOURS and OFFSPRING.
 In 2018 she wrote and produced her first radio documentary for ABC Radio National.

-ANNA HELME (Continental Drift): A Victorian College of the Arts (VCA) honours Film & TV graduate, Helme’s shorts include CONTINENTAL DRIFT (MIFF 2012, SBS-TV 2014, Emerging Filmmaker Award Mardi Gras Film Festival 2013) and MYMY (Frameline San Francisco 2014, Outfest Los Angeles 2014, BFI Flare London 2015).
-She has performed and exhibited audio-visual art internationally including installations for NIGHTCRAFT at Sydney’s Museum of Contemporary Art 2014 and MIX NYC 2015.
-She co-directed and co-produced documentaries about indigenous cultural connection to water (CULTURAL FLOWS, NITV 2014-16) and body acceptance (AQUAPORKO!, Frameline 2013) and currently has documentary and narrative series in development while lecturing at VCA (Faculty of Fine Arts & Music, University of Melbourne).
+ANNA HELME (Continental Drift): Helme’s shorts include CONTINENTAL DRIFT (MIFF 2012, SBS-TV 2014, Emerging Filmmaker Award Mardi Gras Film Festival 2013) and MYMY (Frameline San Francisco 2014, Outfest Los Angeles 2014, BFI Flare London 2015).
+They have performed and exhibited audio-visual art internationally including installations for NIGHTCRAFT at Sydney’s Museum of Contemporary Art 2014 and MIX NYC 2015.
+Helme has co-directed and co-produced documentaries about indigenous cultural connection to water (CULTURAL FLOWS, NITV 2014-16) and body acceptance (AQUAPORKO!, Frameline 2013) and currently has documentary and narrative series in development while lecturing at VCA (Faculty of Fine Arts & Music, University of Melbourne).

 SAM KELLY (Lambs): Kelly made several short films and won several prizes, including LAMBS (Berlin, Clermont-Ferrand).
 He won Best Film for three consecutive years at Wellington’s 48HOURS filmmaking competition, as well as New Zealand Young Filmmaker of the Year.
 Kelly has a Masters in Screenwriting from Victoria University.
 His debut feature is 2019’s New Zealand film SAVAGE.